 So, how exactly do we do that?
 Here is how…

 1. Display Books

-When creating a reading nook for kids, the most important thing to do is make sure that your kids’ books are well displayed.
-Books displays allow kids to see book titles and covers easily.
+When creating a reading nook for kids, the most important thing is to ensure that your kids’ books are well displayed.
+Books displays allow kids to see book titles and cover easily.
 In turn, making the books inviting and encouraging to read.